 World Literature Studies provides a forum to promote diversity in world literature,with a particular interest in the study of literatures of those neglected countries and regions.
 Publishes original articles on topics including theoretical studies, literary criticism, literary history and cultural studies, as well as book review articles.
 Electronic resource.

-World Literature today gives access to articles, essays and criticism on recent belles lettres in all the major and many of the minor languages of the world, short articles on contemporary writers and literary movements.
+Forum for World Literature today gives access to articles, essays and criticism on recent belles lettres in all the major and many of the minor languages of the world, short articles on contemporary writers and literary movements.
 Electronic resource.